What is a third party debt order?

 They can also take money from third parties that are going to pay you lump sums of money.
-A good example is if you have made an insurance claim, perhaps for compensation for loss of income, that could result in a payout.
-The creditor can ask the insurance company to make the payment directly to their account to cover your debts.
+A good example is if you have made an insurance claim, perhaps for compensation for loss of income that could result in a payout.
+The creditor can get the insurance company to make the payment directly to their account to cover your debts.
 This means they gain access to your money instantly and that there is no way you can hold any back.

 What happens when a creditor applies for a third party debt order?

 Your creditor will apply to the courts for an order to obtain information on your financial situation.
 This means they will be able to see if you have any savings that you are not releasing to them or if you are waiting on a payout (for example an insurance claim).

 You may have to attend a court hearing

 Once the creditor has applied for an order to obtain information, you may have to attend a court hearing to answer some questions about your personal finances.
 It’s important you go to this if requested.
 You will need to prepare a financial statement in time for this court hearing, so the creditor can see whether you can afford to repay your debt.